coq/coq/doc/sphinx/proof-engine/ltac.rst

 Recovering the type of a term
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following returns the type of term:

 .. tacn:: type of @term

+   This tactic returns the type of :token:`term`.

 Manipulating untyped terms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~